 Deloitte’s survey finds that organisations are feeling broad pressure to act on climate change from across their stakeholder groups.
 Sixty-eight percent of CxOs said they feel a large-to-moderate degree of pressure from each of the following groups: board members and management, regulators and governmen, and consumers and clients.
 Organisations are also feeling pressure from their shareholders and investors (66%), employees (64%), and civil society (64%).

 Employee activism is specifically driving increased action, with more than half of CxOs saying employee pressure on climate matters led their organisations to increase sustainability actions over the last year; 24% said employee activism led to a “significant” increase.
 Regulation is also influential: 65% of CxOs said the changing regulatory environment led their organisations to increase climate action over the last year.

 In line with last year’s report, CxOs chose brand recognition and reputation, customer satisfaction, and employee morale and well-being as three of the four top benefits of their companies’ sustainability efforts, suggesting many CxOs see climate actions as a way to strengthen stakeholder relationships.
 The lowest-ranked benefits (all financial) suggest CxOs continue to struggle to define the longer-term financial opportunities that sustainability measures offer.

 Climate action continues, but challenges remain

-And while many organizations are concerned about a “just transition”—which seeks to ensure the substantial benefits of transitioning to a low-carbon economy are shared widely and support those who stand to lose economically—prioritization of this issue varies considerably by region and country.
-The Asia Pacific region is especially focused on a just transition, while some European countries and the US are less likely to see this issue as a priority.
+And while many organisations are concerned about a “just transition”—which seeks to ensure the substantial benefits of transitioning to a low-carbon economy are shared widely and support those who stand to lose economically—prioritisation of this issue varies considerably by region and country.
+The Asia Pacific region is especially focussed on a just transition, while some European countries and the US are less likely to see this issue as a priority.

 Recommendations to accelerate the green transition